BinTechLLC/Pointless_Button_V2/README.txt

      V2.0.1   - Add LED Success / Fail Indicators for Boot and Updates
+              - (Not going to add, have had a lot of people mash multiple / all buttons at a time, would cause an unwanted reboot.
-              - *Add Button Combo to Trigger a Reboot
+              ## Add Button Combo to Trigger a Reboot
               - *Add Current SSID String and Firebase Entry
               - *Move Boot Cycle to its own String and FIrebase Entry
               - *Local Web GUI